tendermint/tendermint/docs/rfc/rfc-007-deterministic-proto-bytes.md

 canonical proto serializers that match in each language.

-Finally, we should add clear documentation to the Tendermint codebase every time we compare hashes of proto messages or use proto serialized bytes to produces a digital signatures that we have been careful to ensure that the hashes are performed properly.
+Finally, we should add clear documentation to the Tendermint codebase every time we compare hashes of proto messages or use proto serialized bytes to produce digital signatures that we have been careful to ensure that the hashes are performed properly.